konimarti/toml.c3l/README.md

 Compatible with TOML version [v1.0.0](https://toml.io/en/v1.0.0).

-Parse TOML config can be decoded into user-defined structs using reflection (see [example](#parse-toml-and-decode-to-struct)).
+Parsed TOML config can be decoded into user-defined structs using reflection (see [example](#parse-toml-and-decode-to-struct)).

 It also comes with a TOML validator CLI tool.
 The validator tool can be